AlexVagrant/tcr/README.md

 # tcr
-tcr will complie and run with deno when typescript file change, you can direct run tstypescript file
+tcr will complie and run with deno when typescript file change, you can direct run typescript file

 # Install
 ```